Skip to main contentScroll Top

 Conversely, the closer you get to Mae Nam, the more hotels and restaurants you will find, the neighboring beach being a little more developed.
 The stretch of beach east of Bang Po, often referred to as Ban Tai (not to be confused with the beach of the same name, located on the neighboring island of Ko Phangan) and therefore considered a separate beach is a little gem on Ko Samui.
 The water is deeper there and will delight those who want a unique corner, not too crowded.

-Apart from the hotels mentioned below, a good alternative if you are travelling with friends or family is to rent a private villa, for example Villa Chok, which offers a beautiful building with a resolutely modern swimming pool.
-With 3 bedrooms that can accommodate up to 6 guests, for a rate of €200 per night for the entire villa (in low season, otherwise expect to pay about double), it ultimately comes to less than €70 per night/per couple.
+Apart from the hotels mentioned below, a good alternative if you are travelling with friends or family is renting a private villa, for example...
+Villa ChokThey offer a beautiful, decidedly modern villa with a swimming pool.
+With three bedrooms accommodating up to six guests, the entire villa costs €200 per night (in the low season; otherwise, expect to pay roughly double), which works out to less than €70 per night per couple.
+The only requirement is a minimum stay of five nights (unless there have been changes since).

 Mae Nam Beach